tonghuikang/blog/_posts/2026-05-15-coding-interaction.md

 There is no equivalent of nodding or saying "uh-huh, I heard that, let me finish this thought first".
 You cannot interrupt the agent's chain of thought either.[^interrupt-cot] If you do, the agent abandons its current trace and restarts from your new message.

-[^interrupt-cot]: When I tried interrupting `gpt-oss-120b` while it was working on math problems, the resulting trace became token inefficient - the interrupted thought was abandoned and the model started a fresh thought from the new user message.
-An interaction model should be able to absorb a mid-flight interruption and update its current stream without restarting.

 *What it should be.*
-You send a course correction mid-flight - the agent is on the wrong endpoint, or you remember an edge case the bug only happens under.
+You send a course correction mid-flight - the agent is wiring the button to the wrong dashboard, or you remember the export needs to respect row-level permissions.
 The agent reads your message immediately without finishing its current thought.
 The planning channel updates to include the new constraint.
 The agent thinks and communicates at the same time, on separate channels.
 Chain of thought is for the model's own reasoning, not for human consumption - it can be exposed, but it is verbose and meandering by design and is not the most efficient way to communicate with you.
 The user-facing channel speaks differently: concise, direct, addressed to you.
 It acknowledges that the agent heard you, while the thinking and code-writing channels keep running in parallel.
 You do not have to wait for a turn boundary, and you do not feel stonewalled.

+[^interrupt-cot]: When I tried interrupting `gpt-oss-120b` while it was working on math problems, the resulting trace became token inefficient - the interrupted thought was abandoned and the model started a fresh thought from the new user message.
+An interaction model should be able to absorb a mid-flight interruption and update its current stream without restarting.

 #### **Approvals**

 *What it is.*
 The agent wants to do something that needs your approval.
-It might be a `git push --force` on a shared branch.
+It might be running the export against the production database to validate it on real data.
 The agent halts and surfaces the approval prompt.
 You approve, deny, or "allow always for this pattern".
 Everything else the agent was doing stops too.
 The agent is single-stream, so a pending approval blocks all the work.